Convergence of adaptive stochastic collocation with finite elements: Convergence of the parametric enrichment algorithm

 \section{Convergence of the parametric enrichment algorithm}

 We examine the convergence properties of a simplified version of Algorithm \ref{algo:SCFE}, also discussed in \cite{guignard2018posteriori}.
 In the present case, we suppose to be able to sample the function $u:\Gamma\rightarrow V$ for any fixed parameter $\bm{y}\in\Gamma$.
-Thus, a discrete solution is given by the sparse-grid interpolant $S_I[u]\in\mathcal{P}_I(\Gamma, V)$, for a downward-close multi-index set $I\subset \N^N$.
-Moreover, the a-posteriori estimator simplifies to $\zeta_{SC, I} \coloneqq \sum_{\bm{i}\in\mathcal{M}_I} \zeta_{\bm{i}, I}$ (no additional term accounting for the finite element discretization) where the pointwise estimator is
+Thus, a discrete solution is given by the sparse grid interpolant $S_I[u]\in\mathbb{P}_I(\Gamma, V)$, for a downward-close multi-index set $I\subset \N^N$.
+Moreover, the a-posteriori estimator, {which in the fully discrete setting was the sum of parametric estimator (\ref{eq:def_param_estim}) and finite element estimator (\ref{eq:def_FE_estim}),} simplifies to $\zeta_{SC, I} \coloneqq \sum_{\bm{i}\in\mathcal{M}_I} \zeta_{\bm{i}, I}$ (no additional term accounting for the finite element discretization) where the pointwise estimator is